Glasses: Frequently asked questions

 Let's say the eyeglass prescription for your right eye is: -2.00 -1.00 x 180.

-The first number (-2.00) indicates the spherical lens power to correct short sightedness or long sightedness.
-If the number is preceded by a minus sign (as it is here), this indicates a lens power to correct short sightedness.
-If the number were preceded by a plus sign (+), then the lens power would be one to correct long sightedness.
+The first number (-2.00) indicates the spherical lens power to correct nearsightedness or farsightedness.
+If the number is preceded by a minus sign (as it is here), this indicates a lens power to correct nearsightedness.
+If the number were preceded by a plus sign (+), then the lens power would be one to correct farsightedness.
+In all cases, the unit of power for numbers in an eyeglass prescription is called a diopter (D).
+So this eyeglass prescription is calling for the correction of 2.00 D of nearsightedness.

 In all cases, the unit of power for numbers in an eyeglass prescription is called a dioptre (D).
 So this eyeglass prescription is calling for the correction of 2.00 D of short sightedness.